- 7 Days , 3 Cities

 In Spain, people dress differently according to the season, the place they are going to, and the circumstances.
 Spanish people don’t dress up too much to go out, although it depends on where you are going.
 On the coast, because of the mild climate, it is usually not necessary to pack warm clothes, while on the interior, you should dress according to the season.
 In the interior of Spain, temperatures vary significantly from one season to the next, with icy winters and hot summers.

 Spain, one of the warmest countries in Europe:

 So that if you travel to the north, to the Cantabrian coast, you will find a mild climate with high rainfall.
-Winters are mild and in summer temperatures rarely exceed 25ºC.
+Winters are mild, and in summer, temperatures rarely exceed 25ºC.

 However, in the higher parts of the country, the climate is harsher, and it is common to see snow from the beginning of winter to the end of spring.
-This is the case of the Pyrenees, the mountains of Sierra Nevada, the Central and Iberian ranges, and the Cantabrian Mountains, amongst others.
+This is the case with the Pyrenees, the mountains of Sierra Nevada, the Central and Iberian ranges, and the Cantabrian Mountains, amongst others.